 Every journey map starts as a hunch and gut feeling of the team.
 That’s important to start!
-Eventually, with more insights backed by data and more stakeholders reviews will get you to an accurate one.
+Eventually, more insights backed by data and more stakeholder reviews will get you to an accurate one.

 Stakeholders who might have a good hunch to start –